Today, you will learn how to create a DIY Self-Watering Plastic Bottle Seed Starter that is simple, and your kids are going to love.

 Below is the DIY self-watering plastic cup seed starter we did earlier in the spring.

-We used a plastic “mason” jar from the dollar store we had laying around and a fruit cup container.
+We used a plastic “mason” jar from the dollar store we had lying around and a fruit cup container.

 There you have it, folks, your own DIY self-watering plastic bottle seed starter!
 Make sure you refill your container regularly.
 We transplanted ours to our garden a few weeks later.